-Reference to the Conceptual Framework - Amendments to IFRS 3 (Effective for annual periods beginning on or after 01 January 2022)
+Reference to the Conceptual Framework - Amendments to IFRS 3

 Minor amendments were made to IFRS 3 Business Combinations to update the references to the Conceptual Framework for Financial Reporting and add an exception for the recognition of liabilities and contingent liabilities within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and Interpretation 21 Levies.
 The amendments also confirm that contingent assets should not be recognised at the acquisition date.